zooteld/w2w-nodejs-pool/README.md

 #### 2) Configuration

 #Easy Setup...
-Open the ombre-example.json and make the following changes change the pool address under "poolHost" change the Pool Wallet under "poolServer" / "poolAddress" The addressValidatorBin under "poolServer" / "addressValidatorBin" must point to the binary in the Ombre folder change the Api Password under "api" / "password" and you will be good to run the pool...
+Open the config.json and make the following changes change the pool address under "poolHost" change the Pool Wallet under "poolServer" / "poolAddress" change the Api Password under "api" / "password" change the wallet port under "wallet" / "port" and you will be good to run the pool...

 If you choose to charge a pool fee change that in the "blockUnlocker" / "poolFee" its currently set to 0 but that is the pool opperator's choice...

-Save the changes then rename the ombre-example.json to config.json and run pool with node init.js...
+Save the changes to config.json and run pool with node init.js...

 #Advanced Setup...